Memory Sequence Game: Simon Says Brain Training for Kids, Adults & Seniors

 Practical Ways to Use This Game at Home, School or Work

-- Before studying: play 2–3 quick rounds as a warm-up, then switch to our Study Time Calculator to plan your session.
+- Before studying: play 2–3 quick rounds as a warm-up, then switch to the Study Time Calculator to plan your session.

-- In the classroom: let students take turns on a smartboard or tablet, then record the top levels using the TXT/Excel download option.
+- In the classroom: let students take turns on a smartboard or tablet, then record the top levels using the TXT/CSV download option.

 - With your kids: play together on Easy mode, then slowly move to Medium as their memory improves.